-Okay now that the easy part of powering up is done, it’s time for the farmy bit.
-Here I will be listing all the high-impact items you can pick up, and how to get them (aside from drops).
+Okay, now that the easy part of powering up is done, it’s time for the farmy bit.
+I will be listing all the high-impact items you can pick up and how to get them (aside from drops).

 Bracers: would be my first go-to.
 Nemesis Bracers are what you’re after here!
 Wraps of Clarity and Ancient Parthan Defenders are also ALL usable for variants of Shadow’s Mantle builds.
 Nemesis speeds our farming by a lot, so that’s why I’d go for that first.

-Aside from this?
-There isn’t much else out there that doesn’t require at least a combination of items.
-While it’s not recommended – you’re gonna have to spend shards on rings from now on…
+Aside from these?
+There isn’t much else out there that doesn’t require, at least, a combination of items.
+While it’s not recommended – you’re gonna have to spend shards on rings from now on, which cost 50…

 Ring of Royal Grandeur: “Break” your 6-piece to make space for a good filler item!